 Syphilis is a bacterial infection that's usually caught by having oral and penetrative sex with someone who already has it.
-It's important to get tested and treated as soon as possible as, when left untreated, it can cause further health problems.
-You can also catch syphilis more than once, even if you've been treated for it before.
+It's important to get tested and treated as soon as possible.
+If Syphilis is left untreated it can cause further health problems.
+You can also catch Syphilis more than once, even if you've been treated for it before.

 Symptoms vary and, as with all sexual infections, some people may not have any obvious symptoms at all.
-Even if symptoms disappear over time you the infection will remain active until it is treated.
+Even if symptoms disappear over time, the infection will remain active until it is treated.

 Syphilis can be easily treated which is usually done through your sexual health clinic.

 Testing for Syphilis is free and easy in the UK, but many people with Syphilis don't know they have it.
 Treating Syphilis means that it can't be passed on to sexual partners.

 If you are based in the Plymouth area you can order a home test kit as part of the "Long Time No Syphilis"campaign now at:

 If you are based outside of Plymouth you can access a Syphilis test via your local sexual health clinic.
 For further information on these click here. (sexual health clinic).
 You can also speak with our staff to find out how to access testing.

 The best way to prevent acquiring Syphilis is to use condoms for oral and penetrative sex.
 We understand many people don't like to use condoms for oral sex.
 You can use dams for this or if you have several sexual partners you should get in the habit of testing regularly (every 3-6 months).

 CLICK HERE TO SEE IF YOU CAN GET FREE CONDOMS WITH CONDOMS DIRECT